McCleskey v. Kemp: Background

 The prosecution also presented evidence implicating McCleskey in two other armed robberies.

 In his defense, McCleskey admitted to his role in the robbery, but denied being the triggerman.
 However, Wright testified that McCleskey had admitted to shooting the officer, while a jailhouse informant testified that McCleskey had bragged about killing Schlatt.
 Furthermore, Schlatt had been killed with a bullet fired from a .38 caliber Rossi revolver.
 The murder weapon was never recovered, but McCleskey had stolen such a gun during a previous robbery.
 The jury recommended a death sentence.
 The court followed the jury's recommendation and sentenced petitioner to death.

 On appeal to the federal courts via a habeas petition, petitioner alleged the state's capital sentencing process was administered in a racially discriminatory manner in violation of the Fourteenth Amendment.
-Petitioner based his claims on a study, conducted by jurists David C. Baldus, Charles Pulaski, and statistician George Woodworth (the “Baldus study”), that indicated a risk that racial consideration entered into capital sentencing determinations.
+Petitioner based his claims on a study, conducted by jurists David C. Baldus and Charles Pulaski, and statistician George Woodworth (the “Baldus study”), that indicated a risk that racial consideration entered into capital sentencing determinations.

 Baldus, a law professor at the University of Iowa College of Law, studied 2500 murder cases in Georgia.
 Baldus' study concluded that all individuals convicted of murdering whites were far more likely to receive the death penalty, thus establishing that the application of the death penalty in Georgia was linked with the race of the victim.
 One of his models concluded that even after taking account of 39 nonracial variables, defendants charged with killing white victims were 4.3 times as likely to receive a death sentence than defendants charged with killing black victims.